 The Interprofessional Collaborative Practice (IPCP) Micro-credential Program provides UB health professions students with learning experiences to develop the Interprofessional Education Collaborative (IPEC) Core Competencies for Collaborative Practice - interprofessional values and ethics, roles and responsibilities of healthcare providers, interprofessional communication, and teamwork.
 The IPCP Micro-Credential Program includes three digital badges: IPCP - Foundations, IPCP- Communication and Teamwork, IPCP- Healthcare Practice.
 Evidence of these competencies provides graduates with a certified credential to distinguish themselves as interprofessional collaborative healthcare practitioners.

 This program is open to UB students enrolled in a participating health professions program.
 This includes students in the programs of athletic training, dental medicine, dietetics, health law, healthcare management, medicine, nursing, occupational therapy, pharmacy, physical therapy, public health, and social work.
-This micro-credential will distinguish you as an interprofessional collaborative health practitioner.
+This micro-credential program will distinguish you as an interprofessional collaborative health practitioner.
 All students participating in this micro-credential will be automatically enrolled.
 There is no need for you to do anything regarding enrollment.

 You will earn a notation on your academic transcript as well as a series of digital badges that you may use on your digital resume or social media sites.
-You will be awarded digital badges issued through Credly.
+You will be awarded digital badges issued through Acclaim.

 There is no additional cost in earning the digital badges and IPCP Micro-Credential.